 the system will record the domain of the first sender and accept mail at that address from any sender in that domain, eating mail from all others, unless they're on your main list of trusted senders.

 Really, be careful with this one.
 One of our crew used this method to sign up for some semi-critical service, and then, what do you know, the first message came from an 'opt-in' spammer and he missed the important messages that followed.
 After that, guess who was allowed to keep sending messages indefinitely...
 Because of the potential for trouble, we haven't documented this feature on the main page.

-Also note that, as of June 8, 2001, you can add/edit/remove exclusive senders from any of your disposables by clicking on the view/edit link in advanced mode.
-This will let you send a normal disposable, then 'lock in' the sender at any point you like -- similar to adding a 'trusted sender' for your account, but specific to the particular address.
-Also, if it's the "to" address that is unique for a particular mailing list you want to use, that will work just as well here (just don't put the disposable address itself here, of course, since that would have the effect of allowing an unlimited number of messages from anyone).
+Also note that, as of June 8, 2001, you can add/edit/remove exclusive senders from any of your spamgourmet addresses by clicking on the view/edit link in advanced mode.
+This will let you use a normal spamgourmet address, then 'lock in' the sender at any point you like -- similar to adding a 'trusted sender' for your account, but specific to the particular address.
+Also, if it's the "to" address that is unique for a particular mailing list you want to use, that will work just as well here (just don't put the spamgourmet address itself here, of course, since that would have the effect of allowing an unlimited number of messages from anyone).